-Personal Injuries Board (PIAB) Application
+Personal Injuries Board (PIAB) application

 What is the Personal Injuries Assessment Board?

 The Personal Injuries Assessment Board (PIAB) is an independent statutory body in Ireland that assesses and settles personal injury claims.
 It was established under the Personal Injuries Assessment Board Act 2003.
-The main role of PIAB is to provide an efficient and cost-effective service for assessing personal injury compensation claims without the need for court proceedings.
-PIAB can assess claims for personal injury caused by accidents, including but not limited to road traffic accidents, workplace accidents, slips, trips & falls, and serious injuries.
+PIAB’s primary role is to provide an efficient and cost-effective service for assessing personal injury compensation claims without needing court proceedings.
+PIAB can consider claims for personal injury caused by accidents, including but not limited to road traffic accidents, workplace accidents, slips, trips and falls, and serious injuries.
+PIAB can also decide on the compensation that should be awarded in a personal injury case.
+If both parties accept PIAB’s assessment, it is binding and enforceable in court.

-What types of accidents does the Personal Injuries Assessment Board (PIAB) assess in Ireland?
+What types of accidents does the PIAB assess in Ireland?

 The Personal Injuries Assessment Board (PIAB) in Ireland assesses personal injury claims resulting from accidents, including but not limited to the following: